“Who the hell is that?” a friend of mine whispered.

 Fast forward to the present, and while my gossipy girlfriends can only see a “freak”, I see a nonconformist who’s managed to evade the media’s influence to become his true, unadulterated, individual self – purple top hat and all – without TV’s subtle brainwashing.

 But of course, there are cons to living a TV-less life.
 Curious about Dylan, I asked a mutual friend, Nina, about him.
 “Well, he’s annoyingly out of touch with pop culture, politics, and current events,” Nina told me.
 “But I can tell you this – he is a film and literary history genius.
 He may not know about The Jersey Shores or The Big Brothers, but he can tell you who was the second African-American woman to win an Oscar, which isn’t so bad, is it?”

 While my friends continued to chuckle at Dylan as he walked down the block, I looked at my friends’ outfits, and they both wore jeans that ripped at the knees and lace-up boots.

 I looked down at my own outfit – an embarrassingly similar ensemble as well.

 I asked myself one profound question: “If we never watched a single show on TV, if we never bombarded ourselves with YouTube and Instagram imagery – if we were completely devoid of media – what would we really look like?”

 Would I be wearing a tutu with thigh-high boots or somethin’?

 You never got the chance to cultivate your own style.
 You think you did.
 But look around – most of us have similar fashion.
-Even if you think you’re “different” ’cause you subscribe to some “subculture” like K-pop fashion or somethin’, there are still millions of others – just like you – who were hypnotized by the same media niche.
+Even if you think you’re “different” ’cause you subscribe to some “subculture” like K-pop or somethin’, there are still millions of others – just like you – who are hypnotized by the same media niche.